Hi lovely, I’m Stella Tomlinson. I’m a teacher, writer, Priestess and a highly sensitive person.

-Hey there.
-I’m Stella Tomlinson: I’m a nature-lover; a moon-gazer; a tree-hugger; a cloud-watcher; daily-meditator; and I’m a highly sensitive person.
+And I’m a nature-lover; a moon-gazer; a tree-hugger; a cloud-watcher; and a daily-meditator.

-I’ll guide you to reconnect to the inner intuitive guidance available to you through the sacred temple of your body; the wise whispers of your heart and soul; and the divine feminine energies of the seasons and cycles of life.
+I’ll guide you to reconnect to the inner intuitive guidance available to you through the sacred temple of your body; the wise whispers of your heart and soul; and the divine feminine energies of the seasons and cycles of life as a grounded spiritual practice.

 And in doing so you’ll find clarity of mind, grounded inner peace, self-acceptance, a confident mindset, spiritual nourishment, and you’ll feel in flow with life.

-I am a Priestess of the Goddess Brighid (in training!), an experienced Dru Meditation & Yoga teacher, a writer (author of ‘Peace Lies Within’), and an energy worker/healer (through energy medicine techniques, energy tapping – aka Energy EFT – and Jikiden Reiki).
+I take a grounded spiritual approach to emotional healing and self-empowerment based on what I have studied, learned and practised on my own journey over these last 20 years.
+I am a Priestess of the Goddess Brighid (in training), an experienced Dru Meditation & Yoga teacher, a writer (author of ‘Peace Lies Within’), and an energy worker/healer through energy medicine techniques, energy tapping (aka Energy Emotional Freedom Technique or Energy EFT) and Elemental Healing.

 I believe that the epidemic of stress, anxiety and depression in Western cultures is due to a profound sense of disconnection.